Ruckus Networks: Origin, incubation and funding

-At its initial days, Ruckus focuses on In-Home IPTV content distribution over wireless.
-In 2007, Ruckus introduced a miniaturised wireless multimedia adapter, the MediaFlex USB Dongle, designed to provide wireless connectivity to in-home multimedia devices such as set-tops and media center systems.
-At 2007 CES event, Ruckus demonstrated the dongle with Motorola set top box VIP1720.
+At its initial days, RUCKUS focuses on In-Home IPTV content distribution over wireless.
+In 2007, RUCKUS introduced a miniaturized wireless multimedia adapter, the MediaFlex USB Dongle, designed to provide wireless connectivity to in-home multimedia devices such as set-tops and media center systems.
+At 2007 CES event, RUCKUS demonstrated the dongle with Motorola set top box VIP1720.

-On September 19, 2005, Ruckus announced that it has secured $9 million in its second round of financing, which increases total investment in the company to over $14 million since its formation in June 2004.
+On September 19, 2005, RUCKUS announced that it has secured $9 million in its second round of financing, which increases total investment in the company to over $14 million since its formation in June 2004.
 Sutter Hill Ventures and Investor Growth Capital, the venture capital arm of Investor AB of Sweden, led the new financing.
 Existing investors Sequoia Capital and WK Technology Fund completed the oversubscribed round.
 WK Technology Fund led the $3.5 million first round of financing, while Sequoia Capital and private investors provided the initial $1.5 million of seed money.
 Ruckus Wireless has also appointed Wen Ko, founding managing director of WK Technology Fund, to its board of directors.
 In addition to Mr. Ko, the Ruckus board of directors includes Dominic Orr, chairman and former CEO of Alteon WebSystems and later Aruba Networks, Selina Lo, president and CEO, Gaurav Garg, former founder of Redback Networks and partner at Sequoia Capital, and Bill Kish, CTO and co-founder of Ruckus Wireless.

-Company Growth
+Company growth

-On January, 2005, Ruckus announced that company signed a worldwide agreement to license its BeamFlex technology to NETGEAR for RangeMax product line.
+In January 2005, RUCKUS announced that company signed a worldwide agreement to license its BeamFlex™ technology to NETGEAR for RangeMax product line.

-In April 2008, Ruckus introduced ZoneDirector 3000 - An enterprise WLAN controller, FlexMaster - A remote centralized Wi-Fi management system and SmartMesh on its 802.11n access point.
+In April 2008, RUCKUS introduced ZoneDirector 3000 - An enterprise WLAN controller, FlexMaster - A remote centralized Wi-Fi management system and SmartMesh on its 802.11n access point.
 In 2008 Ruckus shifted focus on Enterprise, Carrier SP, Education and Hospitality verticals with ZoneDirector controllers which is built on technology acquired from Airspider.
 In 2009, Ruckus entered into Metro-Wi-Fi with outdoor mesh system.

 Dispute

-In 2008, Ruckus sued Netgear, along with its new MIMO antenna supplier Rayspan, for patent infringement, over the antenna designs and associated software that have replaced the Beamflex technology which Netgear used to buy from Ruckus.
+In 2008, RUCKUS sued Netgear, along with its new MIMO antenna supplier Rayspan, for patent infringement, over the antenna designs and associated software that have replaced the Beamflex technology which Netgear used to buy from Ruckus.
 Netgear licensed BeamFlex adaptive antenna to use in its RangeMax 824 v1 and v2 wireless routers.
 For RangeMax 824 v3 routers, Netgear used Rayspan made antennas which violated patents by Ruckus.

 In 2010, three months after purchasing ’454 and ’143 patents from Adaptix Corporation., Netgear sued Ruckus for patent infringement.
-Netgear alleged that Ruckus’ Wi-Fi access points equipped with Ruckus’ BeamFlex and ChannelFly technology infringed the ’454 and ’143 patents.
+Netgear alleged that RUCKUS’ Wi-Fi access points equipped with RUCKUS’ BeamFlex and ChannelFly technology infringed the ’454 and ’143 patents.
 Netgear also asserted claims for induced infringement and contributory infringement, alleging that Ruckus knowingly and intentionally caused Ruckus’ customers to infringe the asserted patents.
 On 4 November 2013, The Delaware jury returned a verdict of non-infringement for Ruckus, finding that Netgear failed to establish that any of the Ruckus accused products infringed the asserted claims of the ’454 and ’143 patents.